ballerina-platform/ballerina-lang/stdlib/auth/src/main/ballerina/auth/Module.md

 An authentication provider defines an authentication scheme that could be used to authenticate endpoints.
 The `auth:AuthStoreProvider` acts as the interface for all the authentication providers.
 Any type of implementation such as LDAP, JDBC, and file-based should be object-equivalent.

-When creating a new authentication provider, there is a function that needs to be implemented.
+When creating a new authentication provider, you need to implement the below function.
-- `authenticate` : Authenticates the user based on a credential, which can be username/password, or a token such as JWT.
+- `authenticate` : Authenticates the user based on the user credentials (i.e., the username/password) or a token such as JWT.

-By default, there is `auth:ConfigAuthStoreProvider`, which authenticates based on usernames and passwords stored in a configuration file.
+By default, the`auth:ConfigAuthStoreProvider` authenticates based on usernames and passwords stored in a configuration file.
 The `auth:ConfigAuthStoreProvider` is an implementation of the `auth:AuthProvider` interface, which uses the Ballerina configuration file to store usernames, passwords, scopes, and relevant associations.

 A user is denoted by a section in the configuration file.
 The password and the scopes assigned to the user are denoted as keys under the relevant user section as shown below.

  ```
  [b7a.users.<username>]